 Jim Phelan (Department of English, Ohio State University) - Donald J. Trump and the Genre of Nonfiction Political Narrative, May 12—June 7, 2020

-Marina Grishakova (Professor, Department of Comparative Literature, University of Tartu)
+Marina Grishakova (Professor, Institute of Cultural Research, University of Tartu)

 Anneke Sools (Assistant Professor, Department of Psychology, Health and Technology, University of Twente

 and the Research Group on Narrative, Culture, and Cognition at the University of Tartu, Estonia